How are Business Rates calculated?

 Business Rates are charged on all assessments that are not used for domestic purposes (for example shops, offices, factories, warehouses, car parking spaces and advertising sites).
 The annual charge is calculated by multiplying the property's rateable value, which is set by the Valuation Office Agency (VOA), by a rate in the pound set annually by central Government.

 The rateable value of a property broadly represents the yearly rent the property could have been let for on the open market on a particular date.
 The current rateable value is shown on the front of your bill.
 You can check the rateable value of your property on the Valuation Office Agency (VOA) website www.gov.uk/voa.
 If you have any queries about the rateable value you can contact the VOA.
 You can also submit a formal appeal online if you believe the rateable value is incorrect.

-There will be a different appeals process for the 2017 rateable values.
 You can click, find and review your rateable value on the VOA's website.
 If you have reason to be believe that your 2017 rateable value is not correct, follow the instructions provided on the website.
-You will need to do the following (not available until 1 April 2017):
+You will need to do the following:

 - CHECK - review and confirm the facts about your property held by the VOA